BekzodM/3n-plus-1/README.md

 python conjecture.py
 ```
 The rest is simple!
-You should be asked to enter a number, so enter some number and press 'Enter'
+You should be asked to enter a number, so enter a valid number and press 'Enter'
-A graph will appear with the values of the 3n+1 (collatz) conjecture based on your entered number.
+Your command prompt will print all the values of the conjecture and other information.
+Then a graph will appear with the values of the 3n+1 (collatz) conjecture based on your entered number.
-Once you exit from the graph window, your command prompt will print all the values of the conjecture and other information.
+Don't worry an image of the graph is also saved in the same folder as your script.
+The name of this image file will correspond to the number you entered in the beginning.